olontay-ui/fifty-project/DESIGN.md

 I limited uploads to image types only (png, jpg, gif) to prevent users from uploading executable files, scripts, or other potentially dangerous content.
 The `secure_filename()` function removes characters that could be used for directory traversal attacks or file system exploits.
 I implemented file size limits to prevent abuse and manage server storage - someone could otherwise upload gigabyte-sized files and fill up the disk.
 Storing paths instead of binary data in the database keeps queries fast and lets the web server handle file serving efficiently.
 The decision to disallow photos in comments was about UX - if every comment could have photos, threads would get visually overwhelming and hard to follow.
 Posts deserve rich media, comments should stay conversational and text-focused.

 # About
+The about file is just a classic point for any software project.
+In this part of the webpage, we just have a quick description of what the motivation behind the project was and how to use it.

 # My Wishlist